 Local search is exactly what it sounds like — search results that are tailored to highlight local listings.
 When users search for certain geographically specific phrases, Google returns a list of local businesses in addition to the typical search results.
 To get on that list, ensure your UNAP (URL, name, address, and phone number) are correctly listed in as many places as possible across the web.
 If Google finds your information doesn’t match across the various internet locations it checks, it won’t list you in the local search results.

-To check whether your information is accurately listed, use this tool to scan Google, Yelp, Facebook and dozens more maps, apps, search engines, and directories for your information.
+To see if your information is accurately listed, use this tool to scan Google, Yelp, Facebook and dozens more maps, apps, search engines, and directories for your information.
 Hopefully, you’re in good shape.
 More likely, the tool will return mismatched names, addresses, and/or phone numbers.
 If that’s the case, reach out to your digital marketing partner for assistance.

 4. Claim Your Free Metasearch Listing

-Metasearch is Google’s aggregation service in which they aggregate information from Kayak, Travelocity, and other online booking services.
+Metasearch is Google’s aggregation service in which they aggregate information from Expedia, Booking.com and other online booking services.

 Ideally, you’d be running an ad that highlights your property, but a free listing is absolutely better than no listing.
 Find out more about claiming your free listing.

-5. Prepare for the Rise of Voice Search
+5. Take Advantage of the Rapid Rise of Voice Search

 And, as the technology progresses, more and more devices will have screens that allow you to interact with your voice while performing another activity.
 For example, a voice search for a hotel near an opera house might lead to a map displaying the hotel’s location on the device’s screen.